Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+### Response
+We are planning to build a website with backend for the Toronto Police Services Board to allow administators to record meeting information/minutes and display the information and agendas of these meetings to the general public.
+The website will help make Board meetings more accessible to the general public in Toronto interested in being engaged more with oversight of the Toronto Police Service
+Users: Board Administrator / Board Members.
+Currently the partner is using a 300 page long pdf to record this information and modifying it using Joomla CMS.
+This process is labour intensive and not very accessible to the public.
+The product will allow for all the information to be displayed clearly and for administrators to update and add to the information easily.

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**
+### Response
+ * Toronto Polic Services Board administrators.
+ * Members of the public.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?